 The City of Atlanta issues Certificates of Domestic Partnership to same-gender and opposite-gender couples who meet all of the criteria set out in Atlanta’s Code of Ordinances, Domestic Partnerships.
 The Certificate evidences Atlanta’s official, governmental recognition of the relationship as one that meets the uniquely significant qualities of a Domestic Partnership.

 Domestic Partnership Certificates are issued at City Hall by appointment.
 Couples must complete a Declaration of Domestic Partnership which will be provided at the appointment.
 Each individual must bring acceptable identification verifying joint residency (acceptable identification includes a passport, Georgia Driver’s License, Georgia voter registration card or other state-issued identification, or a utility bill containing the names of both partners).
 Individuals must be at least 18 years old, must not have another domestic partner, and must not be legally married or legally separated.
+If either party has previously entered into a domestic partnership, that partnership must be terminated.
+If not, then it must be terminated and the parties will have a waiting period of six (6) months before they can enter into another partnership.
 A processing fee of $30 will be charged.

-To make an appointment for certification of a domestic partnership, or to obtain additional information, please contact Anna Crist in Mayor Kasim Reed’s Office of Constituent Services at 404.330.6023.
+To make an appointment for certification of a domestic partnership, or to obtain additional information, please contact Sonya Voelkel in Mayor Keisha Lance Bottoms Office of Constituent Services at 404.330.6023.

 "It Get's Better" Video